MiniLightW/Youtube-Downloader/README.md

 >
 > To fix this rare problem, use this tip

-### To download the highest resolution progressive stream:
+### To download the highest resolution progressive stream without this script
 ```bash
 pytubefix https://www.youtube.com/watch?v=XXX
 ```